Liane den Haan: House term

 50PLUS lost two of its three seats in the 2021 general election, causing Den Haan to become the only member of her party to have a seat in the new House.
-She was sworn in on 31 March and is on every standing committee including as vice chair of the Committee for Education, Culture and Science.
+She was sworn in on 31 March and was on every standing committee including as vice chair of the Committee for Education, Culture and Science.
 Den Haan announced on 6 May that she had decided to leave 50PLUS due to a falling-out with the party leadership and that she would continue as an independent politician.
 The conflict had started during the campaign, and the board had written a letter with numerous complaints about Den Haan's leadership to all 50PLUS members in late April.
 They accused her of not cooperating with the leadership and of following a progressive course without consultation.
 Den Haan had in turn reacted in an internal memo that she had been sabotaged, teased, and intimidated.
 Even though Den Haan left her party, she remained a parliamentary group as opposed to an independent House member and kept the same funding and speaking time during debates.
 This was because the speaker argued that it was impossible for someone to split off from a one-person group.
 To decrease her workload as an independent politician, Den Haan started cooperating with Sylvana Simons (BIJ1) and Caroline van der Plas (BBB), who also have a one-person group, while she mostly focussed on elderly policy and income development.
 However, she told that her idea to pool policy advisors was rejected.

 In August 2021, she met with the Minister of Tourism and Environment of the unrecognized state of Northern Cyprus while on holiday.
 This led to criticism from the Cypriot Minister of Finance.
 Den Haan defended herself, saying that she was visiting him informally in her capacity as a private citizen.
 Later that year, she offered her help to elderly care facilities following personnel shortages due to the COVID-19 pandemic.
 After she had received several reactions, Den Haan began volunteering on weekends.
+She was a member of a committee tasked with the preparation of a parliamentary inquiry into the government's COVID-19 response and made herself available to participate in the inquiry.
+When it was indefinitely postponed in June 2022 as only four parties had nominated an MP to take part, Den Haan co-wrote an opinion piece in which she called it an unwise decision given that the pandemic had impacted all facets of society.